 ![]() |

 Each new piece of sculpture had to be restored or completely remade in the Palace workshops.
-The craftspeople learn to do this restoration with ancient styled tools and would need to study all the ancient Thai arts.
+The craftspeople learn to do this restoration with ancient-style tools and would need to study all the ancient Thai arts.

 ![]() |